mxswat/vscode-pd2-dev-tools/README.md

 ## Features

-Hooks auto complete for the beardlib `main.xml` file
+Hooks auto complete for the beardlib `main.xml` file (only the hooks for now)

 ## Known Issues